-After some additional years of experience working in wildlife rescue centers, Yeray was invited to participate in an internship with the International Bird Rescue in California.
+After some additional years of experience working in wildlife rescue centers, Yeray Seminario was invited to participate in an internship with the International Bird Rescue in California.
 Here he learned new treatments and rehabilitation techniques for seabirds and waterbirds.
-On completing the internship, Yeray was called to be part of an IFAW rescue team to take care of more than 600 birds in an unfortunate oil-spill in Argentina.
+On completing the internship, Yeray received a call to be part of an IFAW rescue team in Argentina.
+There, the team took care of more than 600 birds in an unfortunate oil-spill.

-Yeray’s focus turned to field work after his many years spent in bird rescue and rehabilitation.
-His experience breeding raptors in captivity landed him a position with The Peregrine Fund, an American non-profit organization dedicated to the conservation of birds of prey.
+Later, after his many years spent in bird rescue and rehabilitation, Yeray’s focus turned to field work.
+Due to his experience breeding raptors in captivity, he got a position with The Peregrine Fund.
+This is an American non-profit organization dedicated to the conservation of birds of prey.
 He spent four years as a field biologist on the Orange-breasted Falcon conservation project in Central America.
-These four years in Central America provided an in-depth education on Neotropical birds and conservation issues in the region.
+These four years in Central America provided him an in-depth education on Neotropical birds and conservation issues in the region.

-As a photographer, Yeray has published several pictures in books and other publications: Owls of the World, Raptors of Venezuela and Condor Journal, for instance.
+As a photographer, Yeray has published several pictures in books and other publications.
+For instance: Owls of the World, Raptors of Venezuela and Condor Journal.
 To see more of his photography, click here.

-In 2011, Yeray co-founded a tour company in Panama focused on birding, with a special emphasis on conservation: Whitehawk – Birding and Conservation, which currently runs tours in several countries including Belize, Cuba, Panama, India and Madagascar, to name just a few.
+Because of his passion on travel and birding, in 2011 Yeray co-founded a tour company in Panama focused on birding.
+Whitehawk – Birding and Conservation has a special emphasis on conservation and currently runs tours in several countries, including Belize, Cuba, Panama, India and Madagascar, to name just a few.